 The state of Michigan saw an increase in tourism spending in 2012, most of which can be attributed to travelers from other states.

-This week, at the annual Pure Michigan Governor’s Conference on Tourism, MSU professor and tourism expert Sarah Nicholls predicted another year of industry growth.
-Nicholls speaks with Current States Emanuele Berry to unveil more tourism trends and plans for Michigan.
+At the annual Pure Michigan Governor’s Conference on Tourism which started on April 14, MSU professor and tourism expert Sarah Nicholls predicted another year of industry growth.
+Nicholls speaks with Current State's Emanuele Berry to unveil more tourism trends and plans for Michigan.